Powerline

 But, how do you know that these are on the best tariff?

-Here’s some advice on choosing and switching utilities when moving into a rental home.
+Here’s some advice on choosing and switching utilities when renting.

 Your right to choose utility providers

-Although the landlord may already have agreements with utility providers, you have a statutory right to choose your utility provider – although this will usually be excluded if you live in an HMO (House in Multiple Occupation) or have utilities included as part of the rent.
+Although the landlord may already have agreements with utility providers, you have a statutory right to choose your utility provider.
+Although this will usually be excluded if you live in an HMO (House in Multiple Occupation) or have utilities included.

 In other words, if you pay the bills, you have the right to change providers.
 Common courtesy dictates that you should tell your agent and/or landlord should you make a change.